SkillsUnion/tamkeen-software/docs/2-fullstack/reactnative/react-native-components.md

 //and replace the View in the JSX with ScrollView
 ```

-After replacing the View with the ScrollView component, your app show allow scrolling and you would be able to scroll and see the TextInput component.
+After replacing the View with the ScrollView component, your app show allow scrolling and you would be able to scroll and see the components.

 ## Flexbox